PierrunoYT/photo-location-finder/README.md

    pip install -r requirements.txt
    ```

-3. **Configure Google API Credentials**
+4. **Configure Google API Credentials**

+   a.
+Create a project in the [Google Cloud Console](https://console.cloud.google.com/).
+   b.
+Enable the Vision API and Maps API for your project.
+   c.
+Create API credentials (API key and service account key).
+   d.
 Create a `config.json` file based on `config.json.template` and fill in your Google API credentials and other configurations.

    ```json
    {